The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Planet Radius Valley

 \subsubsection{Results}

-Figure \ref{fig:pradoldyoung} shows the normalized distributions of the old and young planet samples.
-We observe that the gap occurs at a slightly smaller radius in young planets in comparison to old planets.
-Remarkably, the fraction of super-Earths significantly increases at old ages.
+Figure \ref{fig:pradoldyoung} shows the planet radius distributions of the old and young planet samples.
+We observe that the gap occurs at approximately the same planet radius in both the old and young planet distributions.
+Remarkably, we also observe that the ratio of super-Earths compared to sub-Neptunes significantly increases from young to old stellar ages.

-To quantify this age dependence, we computed the uncertainties in the ratio of super-Earths to sub-Neptunes using the same method as in \S\ref{sec:massres}.
-We define super-Earths as planets larger than 0.6\,\rearth up to the gap radius found in that simulation, and sub-Neptunes as planets larger than the gap location and smaller than 5.0\,\rearth.
-Because the area of these distributions are normalized, we summed the number of super-Earths and sub-Neptunes according to these bounds and then divided the percentage of super-Earths by the percentage of sub-Neptunes to determine their ratios for each simulation.
-We repeated this process 1000 times for both the old and the young distributions and then computed the standard deviation of the ratios of super-Earths to sub-Neptunes.
+To quantify this age dependence, we computed the uncertainties in the ratio of super-Earths to sub-Neptunes using Monte Carlo simulations to draw each old and young planet radius from a normal distribution given its measured value and uncertainty.
+We define super-Earths as planets between 1--1.8\,\rearth, and sub-Neptunes as planets between 1.8--3.5\,\rearth\ \citep{Fulton2017}.
+We then counted the number of super-Earths and sub-Neptunes, repeated this process 1000 times for both the old and the young distributions and then computed the standard deviation of the ratios of super-Earths to sub-Neptunes.